ckeditor/ckeditor5/packages/ckeditor5-build-classic/tests/manual/ckeditor.compat.md

-# CKEditor 5 Compact Build
+# CKEditor 5 classic build – compat (ES5) version

+Just play with it.